How to handle a situation where new allegations come to light during a disciplinary investigation

 - Inform the employee that the investigation into the new allegations will result in a brief delay in the process.

-- If you intend to rely on the new allegations against the employee at a disciplinary hearing, ensure that he or she is informed of the new charges and has a full opportunity to answer them.
+- If you intend to rely on the new allegations against the employee at a disciplinary hearing, ensure that they are informed of the new charges and has a full opportunity to answer them.

 - If the new allegations concern other employees, commence an investigation in respect of those employees.